zuck30/CiveSms/README.md

 ## Warning

 Be careful not to abuse this service for sending spam or unwanted messages.
 Make sure to respect all local laws and regulations regarding SMS message sending.

-## Credits

-This script was developed by Sheldon.